yunji-seo/spring25/README.md

 The last four weeks will be dedicated to your final project, which is ideating and building a viable product/application.
 You’ll work with a team or alone; we will be offering office hours support along the way.
 Besides the final project, there'll be no homework for this semester.

+## Communication

+All students should join the class' Ed Discussion: [edstem.org/us/join/QBybhC](https://edstem.org/us/join/QBybhC).
+Major announcements will be made on there.
+We encourage you to make your posts asking for help public as other students may have similar questions.
+If you need to contact us about a private matter, please make a private Ed post.

 ## Requirements

 We do not enforce prerequisites, but prior coding experience of any kind is recommended (high school course, CS10, CS61A, etc).
 Students should come to the first session of class w/ an IDE (we recommend VSCode), Node.js, and GitHub Desktop installed.